joardar-aditya/h4india/Readme.md

 # Hack for India Website - demo

-vivit it at -: <a href="https://swc-rcciit.github.io/hack-for-india/"> SIH Website </a>
+visit it at -: <a href="https://swc-rcciit.github.io/hack-for-india/"> SIH Website </a>